Summary

 Notable Quotes

-"AI moves practitioners into an editorial or supervisory role over the work."
+"AI moves the practitioner into an editorial or supervisory role, which often signals de-skilling."

 More Videos